sahinmeric/prueba_tecnica/README.md

 **Answer**: [part_b](https://github.com/sahinmeric/qualabs/blob/f0289a6ef72a8271defeec83a4d01d7423690a08/part_b.py)

+I completed this test in 20 hours total, spending 3 or 4 hours a day for 5 days.

 ## Getting Started
 ### Dependencies
 To run the scripts you must need **Python 3.6** or above.
-To install latest version of Python;
 ### Installing
+To install Python;
 **Windows** --> [Python Releases for Windows](https://www.python.org/downloads/windows/)
 **Linux/UNIX***
 ```